-As head of the state's largest regional water management agency, Ms. Meeker is accountable for ensuring that the District carries out its mission for water quality, flood control, natural systems and water supply efficiently and effectively.
-Under her leadership, the agency provides regional flood protection through one of the largest water management systems in the world; works with utilities and stakeholders to develop long-term water supply plans; and is implementing landmark restoration strategies to improve water quality and restore more natural flows for America's Everglades.
+As head of the state's largest water management agency, Mr. Guillory leads the District in carrying out its mission to balance and improve water quality, flood control, natural systems and water supply across the region.
+Under his direction, the agency provides flood protection to South Florida through one of the largest water management systems in the world; works with utilities and stakeholders to develop long-term water supply plans; and is implementing landmark restoration strategies to improve water quality, expand water storage and restore more natural flows to America's Everglades.
 Background Profile »